 The following items are required when applying to the Adult-Gerontology Acute Care Nurse Practitioner Concentration:

-- Bachelor of Science in Nursing degree from a regionally accredited institution of higher education
+- MSN from a regionally accredited institution of higher learning

 - Active RN license in good standing

-- One year recent experience as an RN (ICU experience required if interested in intensivist track)
+- 1 year recent experience as an RN (ICU or emergency medicine required for intensivist track)

 Costs and Financial Aid